KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 **ARIMA model**

-A ARIMA model is an extension of the ARMA model described [above](#autoregressive-moving-average-arma-model).
-As with the ARMA model this takes into account lagged values and past residual errors when generating the model and predictions.
+An ARIMA model is an extension of the ARMA model described [above](#autoregressive-moving-average-arma-model).
+As with the ARMA model, this takes into account lagged values and past residual errors when generating the model and predictions.
 The integrated aspect of the model is the result of differencing the time series `d` times in order to generate a 'stationary' time series.
-Once differenced and stationary an ARMA model can be generated and applied to forecast future values.
+Once differenced and stationary, an ARMA model can be generated and applied to forecast future values.
 Any time series which has non seasonal components (daily/annual cycles) can be modelled using this method.

 The equation for an ARIMA model is given by